google/nerfactor/nerfactor/README.md

 specified in `models/nerfactor.py`, and the main data loader is specified in `datasets/nerf_shape.py`.

-Given multi-view, posed images of the scene and the MERL BRDF dataset, we (1) first learn data-drive BRDF priors, (2) distill NeRF's (noisy) geometry so that we can refine it, and finally (3) jointly optimize for the shape, reflectance, and illumination.
+Given multi-view images of the scene as well as their camera poses and the MERL BRDF dataset, we (1) first learn data-drive BRDF priors, (2) distill NeRF's (noisy) geometry so that we can refine it, and finally (3) jointly optimize the shape, reflectance, and illumination.

 ## Visualization